defense for a Japanese sword when shipping is a sturdy well

 swords with higher declared values will be finger printed, scuffed up

-or otherwise buggered with, so you really must declare
+or otherwise buggered with by some back room box handler, so you really must declare

 an artificially low value for FedEx shipping.
 They do have